Mklyd/CS50-Final-Project/README.md

 *How it works:*

 The "movie" button allows you to dive into the world of movies and choose something for yourself.
-By clicking on the genre button you will be able to select one of the presented genres:
+By clicking on the genre button you will be able to select one of the five genres presented:

+-action

+-fantasy

+-drama

+-romance

+-animation

+And by clicking Click on me, the program will give you a random name of the movie and its poster.

-The "Book" button button will help you choose a book to spend a pleasant evening with.
-You can also choose the genre you are interested in:
+The "Book" button will help you choose a book to spend an enjoyable evening with.
+You can also choose the genre you are interested in from the four represented:

+-children's literature

+-novel

+-poetry

+-tragedy

+Just as in the window for selecting a movie, when you press the button, the program will give you the author and the title of the book.
-The last button will help you choose something new for you, maybe it's time for you to choose a new hobby
+The last button will help you choose something new for you, maybe it is time to choose a new hobby

 ![](movie.png)
 ![](movie_genre.png)